cotrane/mcp-edgar-sec/README.md

 1. **MCP Server** (Primary Use Case): A Model Control Protocol server that enables AI systems to interact with SEC EDGAR data through a structured interface.
 2. **CLI Tool**: A command-line interface for human users to directly query SEC EDGAR data and test the edgar client.

+The repo uses the amazing python package [edgartools](https://github.com/dgunning/edgartools) to connect to the SEC Edgar API.
+Give it a look for more features which are missing here!

 ## Features

 - Configuration resources for valid CIK/ticker data and SEC form types